 List the URLs in scope and capture the basic fields you need to review them.
 That usually includes:

-• URL
+- URL

-• target topic or keyword
+- Target topic or keyword

-• last updated date
+- Last updated date

 3. Set the review criteria

-A practical audit scorecard usually covers:
+A practical audit scorecard covers these criteria:

 4. Review each page manually